What Are Credit Scores Good For?

 Consider Debt Consolidation

-If you have multiple debts with various interest rates, it makes sense to try and consolidate them into one single loan, with a better interest rate.
+If you have multiple debts with various interest rates, it makes sense to try and use a strategy to pay off mortgage faster, with a better interest rate.
 It will allow you to have a better tracking of your expenses, and it will make it easier for you to cope with the monthly payments.

 Don’t believe anyone that promises you to fix your credit score overnight.
 Such things aren’t possible, and you risk being the target of a scam.
 Be patient, slowly work your way out of debt and be persistent in your actions.
 In time, your credit score is going to improve and you are going to become debt free.